CampiottiAI/pytimelog/README.md

 ## UI mode

 The `ui` command launches a simple window similar to gtimelog: type what you're doing and click **Start**, click **Stop** to finish, and see today's entries listed with durations.
 It uses the same log file as the CLI.
 Requires Tk (bundled with most Python installs).

+## Tagging details

+- Tags are any words starting with `#` in the entry text: `Write docs #project #writing`.
+- Multiple tags are allowed; time is counted toward each tag independently.
+- If no tags are present, the time is grouped under `(untagged)`.
+- Reports summarize by tag; tags are case-insensitive for sorting but keep their original spelling in output.